Kkevsterrr/geneva/README.md

 ## Paper

-See [our paper](http://geneva.cs.umd.edu/papers/geneva_ccs19.pdf) from CCS for an in-depth dive into how it works.
+See [our paper](http://geneva.cs.umd.edu/papers/geneva_ccs19.pdf) from CCS or the rest of [our papers and talks](http://geneva.cs.umd.edu/papers/) for an in-depth dive into how Geneva works and how it can be applied.

 ## Contributors